Tourism industry ponders future as CA stalls on releasing new guidelines

 INTERACTIVE: Here's the reopening status of every Bay Area county

 At the St. Francis Hotel on Union Square, hundreds of rooms have sat empty for months.
-This hotel was rebuilt after the 1906 quake promises to come back from this disaster too.
+This hotel, which was rebuilt after the 1906 quake, promises to come back from this disaster, too.

 Jon Kimball is the General Manager of the Westin St. Francisco Hotel.
 He also oversees nine other Marriott branded hotels across the city, many San Francisco hotels have been completely shuttered for more than a year because there has been little demand for hotel rooms.